Finding My Alonetude

 I began collecting stones during this journey, and I photograph them because they teach me about time.
 A stone is patient.
 It takes its time.
 It has been shaped by forces acting over thousands or millions of years.
 When I hold a stone, I am holding time I cannot comprehend.

-This practice connects to what environmental psychologists Rachel Kaplan and Stephen Kaplan (1989) call soft fascination, the kind of gentle, effortless attention that natural objects invite.
-Soft fascination is restorative.
+This practice connects to what environmental psychologists Rachel Kaplan and Stephen Kaplan (1989) call the gentle pull of the natural world, the kind of gentle, effortless attention that natural objects invite. the gentle pull of the natural world is restorative.
 It allows directed attention to recover from the depletion caused by sustained cognitive effort.
 These stones are small teachers.
 They remind me that my urgency is one way among many to be in the world.
 They remind me that slowness is wisdom.
 They remind me that I, too, am being shaped by forces beyond my control, always becoming.

 Photo Credit: Amy Tucker, January 2026